 For some reason, I notice I have a spring in my step this morning.
 It’s as if I’ve been depressed for years and my new medication is starting to work.
 I’m whistling as I walk.
 I’m hearing birds chirping outside, singing songs of happiness.
 I have purpose.
 I have ambition.
 My god, I haven’t felt like this in a long time.
-It’s the same feeling I get when I’m down south at an all-inclusive resort.
-It’s a real-life Irish Spring commercial.
+What’s going on here?

 “Hardly.
 Anyway, please don’t drive anyone anywhere until you drive me first.”

 “Sure, Georgia.
-I’ll just stop the presses for Vicki Vale.”
+Nothing like doing something for myself even.
+I’ll just stop the press for Vicki Vale.”

 “Never mind.
 She was a character in Batman and—”

 “Well you asked.
 Anyway, I can’t drive you anywhere because I have to take Lucas to the library.
-You’ll have to ask mom, or see if Molly-Jo can drive you.”
+You’ll have to ask mom, or see if Karleigh can drive you.”

 “What?
 No. I told them I’d be there and you could drive us.”